 An organized life feels like all your basic needs are met and all of the things in your house are done.
 I’ve achieved this stage in my life, but I loved the release and the creativity of the organizational process so much that I wasn’t ready to let it go.

 So, I thought about how I could help other people live a more organized life, too.
-And that’s when I came up with the 100 Day Home Organization Program.
+And that’s when I came up with The Productive Home Solution.
 Freeing yourself up from your physical stuff and your to-do list gives you so much more time.